 Deep disciplinary, interdisciplinary, and transdisciplinary inquiry is essential to social justice.
-In community-based learning and UNXD 130 Social Action, work in and with the community is a core part of a student's course work.
-CSJ supports the integration of rigorous disciplinary, interdisciplinary and transdisciplinary study with community and social justice-based intellectual work by offering courses and collaborating with diverse faculty and community members.
-Social justice curriculum and pedagogy promotes student engagement with with fundamental questions of social justice.
+In community-based learning and UNXD 130 Social Action courses, work in and with the community is a core part of student course work.

 UNXD 130 CBL: Social Action is a 1-credit, community-based learning (CBL) course through CSJ.
-Students integrate their academic studies with critical social action by linking a course in which they are enrolled with community-based service and social justice work through reflection.
+Students link a course in which they are enrolled with community-based service and social justice work through reflection.
 This course was previously known as the 4th Credit Option for Social Action.

-Intersections of Social justice is an intensive 8-week online course for students doing community-based social justice work in June and July.
+Intersections of Social Justice is an intensive 8-week online course for students doing community-based social justice work in June and July.
 Integrating course content with community-based work, students learn and immediately apply core theories and skills for social justice work.
-At the same time, students learn from the process with each other through reflection-based learning activities and digital media.
+At the same time, students learn with each other through reflection-based learning activities and digital media.
 Intersections puts the "learning" in "experiential learning."
 Students may elect to enroll for 1, 2, or 3 credits total.

 Community-Based Learning (CBL) at Georgetown University is an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups.
 This form of learning is often called "service-learning."
 The Community-based Learning model attempts to capture Georgetown's central commitment to partnership with community representatives in designing mutually beneficial outcomes for CBL courses.
 Approximately 40 undergraduate CBL courses are offered during the academic year (fall, spring, summer) across all four undergraduate schools and School of Continuing Studies.

 CSJ can help arrange an immersive social justice bus tour of Washington, DC with experienced tour guides for a Georgetown University courses.
 The tour serves as an introduction to DC’s rich social justice history as well as the city's current challenges around inequality and inequity.